Heimdall.conf

 ) > /etc/heimdall.conf

-Once initialized, this configuration can be adjusted manually if necessary.
-Note, if the hdRole is set, then the instance will automatically allocate 80% of instance memory for the process (server or proxy).
-This can be tuned in the /etc/heimdall.conf as needed as well.
+Once initialized, this configuration can be adjusted manually in the /etc/heimdall.conf if necessary.
 These settings will effectively allow auto-scaling groups of proxies to be configured.

 Please note: If building an AMI for auto-scaling, which may be used by multiple scaling groups with different configurations, it is suggested that after doing initial testing, the heimdall.conf be deleted so that user-data will be re-read to build the Heimdall configuration.
 This will leverage the user-data on each new initialization to build the configuration at startup.